dmuth/ansible-btsync/README.md

 For the first run, there will be many more changes, but on subsequent ones, you'll see a result similar to this one, with fewer changes.

+When the run is complete, connect to `https://YOUR_DIGITAL_OCEAN_DROPLET_IP:8889/`, **set an admin password immediately**, and start adding your BitTorrent Sync keys.

+Again--**I cannot stress this enough**--your BitTorrent Sync instance **has no password set by default**.
+This is (for the time-being) one manual step you must take.
+You will need to set an admin password before using BitTorrent Sync.

 ## Testing with cheetahs